Ward's Book of Days.

 What happened on this day in history.

 On this day in history in 1936, the Crystal Palace burned down.

 The Crystal Palace was conceived by Prince Albert, husband of Queen Victoria, to contain his grandiose scheme, The Great Exhibition.
-Albert had planned to hold a great festival of manufactured good from Britain and abroad, in order to encourage British industry.
+Albert had planned to hold a great festival of every manufactured good from Britain and abroad, in order to encourage British industry.
 Unfortunately he could not get permission for a permanent building and therefore had to build a structure that could be dismantled after the event, and then possibly moved by a moving company.

 Albert gave the commission for the construction of the building to Joseph Paxton, a landscape gardener who had never built anything before, but who was adept at manufacturing greenhouses for his nursling plants.
 The structure that Paxton created was a giant greenhouse, assembled in the Classical style, with an intricate network of iron poles, sustaining panes of clear glass.
 The edifice was built in the cruciform style, similar to an ancient cathedral, with a nave measuring 1,848 feet by 408 feet, and a transept of 950 feet by 408 feet, all at a height of 108 feet.
 The site occupied 18 acres, with a table display space of over 8 miles.
 It was given the name ‘Crystal Palace’ by the satirical magazine Punch.

 The exhibition opened on 1st May 1851.
 Items on display included such modern artefacts as steam pumps, automated cotton looms, dentures and artificial limbs.
 In the centre of the building was a pond, containing an Amazonian lily, Victoria regia, the leaves of which were sturdy enough to bear the weight of Paxton’s young daughter.
 The event was a considerable success and ended with a closing ceremony on 15th October 1851.